 We separated rows of matrix B that contain positive and negative interactions.
 The new matrix contains 42,702 pairs of drugs with degressive and enhancive interactions.
 This data was used to train and find a more suitable model and found a stronger model among many models with different network structures.
 The final model was a deep neural network that used convolutional and fully connected layers.
 The features of all interactions (+1 and -1) contain 1136 features.
 We first divide these features into 10 equal parts.
 Then, in a 10-cycle for, each period we consider 1 part as testing data and the other 9 parts as a set of training data.
 We select different models and train the model in the 10-fold CV with 90 of the data.
 Then we test the model on the remaining 10 percent of the data.
 In the separating process, pairs of drugs dual are considered.
 Since the (d i , d j ) and (d j , d i ) pairs of drugs are not biologically different from each other, in the separation of training and testing data, necessarily a pair of drugs and their dual are in the same group.
 This prevents unfair results.

 After testing the different structures, we have modeled the final deep neural network shown in Figure 3.
 This network has three layers of two-dimensional convolution.
-In the following, there are three fully-connected convolution layers.
+In the following, there are three fully connected convolution layers.
 The last layer has two outputs for predicting degressive or enhancive interaction.
 Convolution layers have 4-dimensions square filters with a Stride of 1.
-Each convolution layer also has a Rectified Linear Units (ReLU) activation function [41] [40], which is defined as the positive part of its argument:
+Each convolution layer also has a Rectified Linear Units (ReLU) activation function [41], which is defined as the positive part of its argument:

-ReLU (x) = max {x, 0} (2)
+ReLUx = maxx, 0 (6)

 Figure 3 The arrangement of the neural network layers for detecting possible zeros